solana-developers/developer-bootcamp-2024/README.md

 | 11  | Programmable Money   |                     |
 | 12  | Attack the Bank      |                     |
 | 13  | Production Readiness |                     |

+## Security Considerations

+None of the projects within this bootcamp have been properly audited and may contain security vulnerabilities.
+Do not use any of the code in this bootcamp in production without a proper security audit.